 Celebrate with us: 75 years of Stars and Stripes

 In 2017, Stars and Stripes commemorates 75 years of continuous operations of the U.S. military and Stars and Stripes Europe.
 To celebrate this milestone anniversary, several community events will take place Saturday, May 20th on Armed Forces Day.
-Military ID card holders are invited to participate in the 7.5K run/walk and news panel taking place in the Ramstein community.
-Be sure to reserve your seat at the news panel by April 30, and keep checking back for more information about the run.
+Military ID card holders are invited to participate in the 7.5K run/walk, news panel and special anniversary dinner taking place in the Ramstein community.

 “We want to provide our longtime loyal readers and those who just discovered our news products the opportunity to celebrate with us – it’s bound to be a lot of fun and enjoyable for everyone,” said Marketing Manager Cheryl Boujnida.